jennzheng12315/budget-flights/README.md

 # ✈️Budget Flights✈️
 ### Find cheap, affordable flights for all your travel needs
-#### Note: Unfortunately, the Skyscanner API is not available anymore so flight information is not generated anymore.
+#### Note: Unfortunately, the Skyscanner API is not available anymore so flight information will not be shown upon clicking the submit button.
 However, you can still view the site below:

 **<a href="https://budget-flights-cap1.glitch.me">View Web App</a>**